geerlingguy/macos-virtualbox-vm/README.md

 ##Larger VM Screen Resolution

-EFI provides two distinct video interfaces: GOP (Graphics Output Protocol) and UGA (Universal Graphics Adapter). macOS uses GOP, while Linux tends to use UGA.
-VirtualBox provides a configuration option to control the framebuffer size for both interfaces.

-To control GOP, use the following VBoxManage command:
+To control the screen size of your macOS VM, shut down your VM, then run the following VBoxManage command:

 `VBoxManage setextradata "{vmname}" VBoxInternal2/EfiGopMode N`

 Replace `{vmname}` with the name of your Virtual Machine.
-Replace `N` with one of 0,1,2,3,4,5 referring to the screen resolutions 640x480, 800x600, 1024x768, 1280x1024, 1440x900, 1920x1200 screen resolution respectively.
+Replace `N` with one of 0,1,2,3,4,5.
+These numbers corespond to the screen resolutions 640x480, 800x600, 1024x768, 1280x1024, 1440x900, 1920x1200 screen resolution respectively.

-The video mode for both GOP and UGA can only be changed when the VM is powered off and remains persistent until changed.
+The video mode can only be changed when the VM is powered off and remains persistent until changed.
 The full discussion can be found at this link for the original [`Forum Discussion`](https://forums.virtualbox.org/viewtopic.php?f=22&t=54030).

 ## Notes